someOaks/Algorithms/gleb/week3/Sorting-based solution algorithm description.md

 </table>

     _s2_subset1_ = set([K L M])

-1. For each subset fond on the step 4 return line segment with the original set's head (N) and the last dot from each subset: \
+4. For each subset fond on the step 4 return line segment with the original set's head (N) and the last dot from each subset:

     liensegment1 = [N, M]

-1. Change head to the next dot and repeat from step 1 if there are elements left
+5. Change head to the next dot and repeat from step 1 if there are elements left

-## Alternatives
+<h2>Alternatives</h2>

 Brute force solution, that has the order of growth of the running time N^4 in the worst case.